Julius Caesar (1970 film): Critical response

 There's hardly any way to describe how Jason Robards brings Julius Caesar to its knees, but let me try.
 It's a neat trick.
 He stares vacantly into the camera and recites Shakespeare's words as if he'd memorized them seconds before, or maybe was reading from idiot cards.
 Each word has the same emphasis as the last, and they march out of the screen at us without regard for phrases, sentences or emotional content.
 We begin to suspect, along toward Robards' big speech over Caesar's body, that Robards' mind has been captured by a computer from another planet and that the movie is an alien plot to drain the soul from mighty Shakespeare.

 Robards would be enough, all by himself, to capsize the movie, but there's more.
 The actors race about on sets so flimsy we half expect them to collapse and sweep the entire Senate away with Caesar.
 When the crowds gather for Mark Antony's funeral oration, they group themselves like refugees from a particularly orderly Renaissance painting.
 When we get close-ups of the conspirators, they're arranged like mannequins in a department store window, and so rigid is the staging that sometimes they actually have to talk over their shoulders to each other.
 And then there's the matter of the walla.
 In big crowd scenes, sound departments always put in a lot of walla.
 Crudely defined, walla is the mix of indistinguishable noises a crowd makes when it talks all at once: Walla, walla, walla.
 Now walla isn't expensive — mere cents per wal — but in Julius Caesar something very weird has happened to the walla.
 It sounds as if it were composed on a synthetic electronic device of some sort; it doesn't sound human.
 So there's poor Robards trying to remember his lines, and all this synthetic walla curling around him, and then Charlton Heston leaps in with his Mark Antony speech.
 Heston does a fine job.
 Indeed, several performances are good; especially Robert Vaughn's as a slippery Casca.
 But just when Heston gets into high gear, we cut away to a long shot of the crowd and lose all the personal emotion in Heston's face.

 Charlton Heston later expressed dissatisfaction with the film, which had been a passion project, claiming it had a poor director, an unsuitable cameraman, and the wrong actor as Brutus.
-He called Jason Robards’ performance “the worst performance by a really good actor.”
+He called Jason Robards's performance "the worst performance by a really good actor."